ISB Summer Undergraduate Research Experiences Program

 - Be paired with a mentor based on their interests.
 Students with a demonstrated interest in fields such as biology, chemistry, computer science, information science, applied mathematics, and/or engineering are all good fits for the types of research projects available.

 - Participate in a research project developed by the student intern’s mentor

 - Be included in all events at ISB, including lab meetings and retreats

-- Participate in ongoing professional development including attendance at workshops, seminars, and team tasks
+- Participate in ongoing professional development including attendance at workshops, seminars, & team tasks

 - Complete a poster with the support of their mentor and other ISB staff to be shared at an ISB-wide mini-symposium